ryf1123/Oasis-in-the-Sky/README.md

 ## Tasks

-> For the first week, the job of every partner is to learn webgl and three.js by yourself, and think about what is
+> For the first week, the job of every partner is to learn webgl, javaSJavaScript and three.js by yourself, and think about how many parts are needed for this job.
+Thus we can split the big project into parts.

+> Moreover, we will make a PPT and give a short talk in the class of next to share our ideas (naive ideas:X ) to our groups and teacher.

 ## Summary of Disscussions